jimmy-zhening-luo/jimmy/README.md

 <details><summary>Step 2: Build and run the web app.</summary>

-1. You can now run this web app's `dev` script, which prepares a local build of the web app, deploys it on your local host machine, and finally outputs a link that you can click to view the web app in your default browser:
+You can now run this web app's `dev` script, which prepares a local build of the web app, deploys it on your local host machine, and opens a browser to the local host so you can preview the app.
+It also continuously rebuilds when any changes are detected.

         ```powershell
         npm run dev
         ```

-2. After running the above command, you can click the resulting output link.

 </details>